Member Organizations

 The Instituto Mexicano de Contadores Públicos (IMCP)

-The IMCP, along with its state professional organizations, carries out the following regulatory activities for its members: (i) setting auditing standards; (ii) establishing ethical standards; (iii) setting and enforcing continuing professional development (CPD) requirements; (iv) implementing an investigation and discipline system; and (v) establishing and operating a quality assurance (QA) review system.
+The IMCP, together with its affiliated state-level professional organizations, carries out key regulatory functions for its members.
+These include setting auditing standards, establishing ethical requirements, prescribing and monitoring continuing professional development requirements, operating an investigative and disciplinary system, and establishing and maintaining a quality assurance review system.

-In addition to being an IFAC member, the IMCP is a member of the Inter-American Association of Accountants.
+In addition to being a member of IFAC, the IMCP is also a member of the Inter-American Accounting Association (Asociación Interamericana de Contabilidad).

 Adoption of International Standards